Mera and Island Peak Climbing - 26 Days

 Today, you climb the high camp at an altitude of 5,800 meters.
 Reaching the Mera high camp takes around 4 hours of moderately steep ascend.
 We make our final ascent of Mera Peak from the high camp.
 The break-taking and incomparable view await you at the high camp.
 The Five 8000-meter peaks of Kanchenjunga, Makalu, Lhotse, Cho Oyu, and Everest dominate the horizon.

-• Catch the pleasant view of some famous mountain peaks, including Mount Everest, Kanchenjunga, Makalu, Lhotse, and Cho Oyu.
+• Witness the pleasant view of some famous mountain peaks, including Mount Everest, Kanchenjunga, Makalu, Lhotse, and Cho Oyu.

 • Experience the tented camping adventure next to the mighty peaks.

 Today is the most exciting day on our Mera and Island peak trip.
 We will make the final ascent to the Mera Peak summit.
 This exceptionally long day begins early.
 We wake up around 2 am and have some breakfast.
 Meanwhile, your staff will prepare the ropes for the climb.
 Prepare yourself and carry an ice axe and crampons with you.
 We cross some glaciers with numerous crevasses.
 We climb slowly but steadily in a group.
 The trail climbs steeply to the east of the left-hand ridge below the summit.
-The last 50 meters to the summit is the hardest section of the climb.
+The last 50 meters to the summit is a challenging climb section.
 We use the fixed rope to climb to the top.

 Once at the top, the magnificent sights reward you.
 Mount Everest, Kanchenjunga, Cho Oyu, Makalu, Nuptse, and Chamlang Himal on your nose tip.
 We descend to high camp and head north to Kongma Dingma en route to Amphu Pass.